Global Management Consulting

 You should express your personal views here.
 There is no right or wrong answer to these questions.
 We also encourage you to focus on the quality of your responses rather than on reaching the maximum number of words set.

-The cost of Global Management Consulting is a standard University subject.
-However, there will be additional costs associated with the travel component of the May 2023 GMC for accommodation, flights, meals, and other incidental travel expenses.
-More detail about specific costs will be provided to students in the coming weeks.
+• The cost of Global Management Consulting is a standard University subject.
+However, there will be additional costs associated with the travel component of the program for accommodation, flights, meals, and other incidental travel expenses.
+More detail about specific costs will be provided to students in their offer letter.